 How to create a custom QR Code

-1. First you need to insert a QR-code field.
-If you don´t know how to insert a field have a look here.
+1. First you need to insert a QR Code field.
+If you do not know how to insert a field, have a look at this article.

-❶ On this step you would need to add some information to the QR code, the information which you will see after scanning the code.
-If you would like to add a logo to the QR code, it is recommended to use error correction property as it is shown on the picture below.
+❶ In this step you need to add some information to the QR code, such as the information someone would see after scanning the code.
+If you would like to add a logo to the QR code, it is recommended to use the error correction property.

 ❷ Error correction in a QR Code helps it remain scannable even if it is damaged up to 30%.
-You should choose at least level M or higher to add a logo to your QR Code.
-This will ensure high number of rows and columns of data modules in your QR Code and hence, high scannability.
+You should choose at least level M or higher when adding a logo to your QR Code.
+This will preserve and enhance the scannability of a high number of rows and columns of data modules in your QR Code.

 How to add a logo image

-Before you can use or test your template you must save it.
-Either you save your template locally with the standard Save or Save as the functionality of Word, or you use the Save template-option of the DocumentsCorePack TemplateDesigner to publish the template to Dynamics 365.
+Before you can use or test your template, you must save it.
+You can either save your template locally with the standard Save or Save as functionality of Word, or you use the Save template option of the DocumentsCorePack TemplateDesigner to publish the template to Dynamics 365.

-As you have made changes to your template, you might want to test them quickly.
-If you need a brief introduction, have a look here.
+As you make changes to your template, you may want to test them quickly.
+Here is a brief explanation of how to do this.

-A result QR code will look like the following image below:
+A result QR Code will look like the image below.